Meal, Ready-to-Eat

 The Meal, Ready-to-Eat (MRE) is a self-contained individual United States military ration used by the United States Armed Forces and Department of Defense.
 It is intended for use by American service members in combat or field conditions where other food is not available.
-MREs have also been distributed to civilians as humanitarian daily rations during natural disasters and wars.
+MREs have also been distributed to civilians alongside humanitarian daily rations during natural disasters and wars.

 The MRE replaced the canned Meal, Combat, Individual (MCI) in 1981.
 Its garrison ration and group ration equivalent is the Unitized Group Ration (UGR), its in-combat and mobile equivalent is the Close Combat Assault Ration (CCAR), and its long-range and cold weather equivalents are the Long Range Patrol (LRP) and Meal, Cold Weather (MCW) respectively.

 History

 Predecessors

 The first American military ration established by a Congressional Resolution, during the Revolutionary War, consisted of enough food to feed a man for one day, mostly beef, peas, and rice.
 During the Civil War, the U.S. military moved toward canned goods.
 Later, self-contained kits were issued as a whole ration and contained canned meat, bread, coffee, sugar and salt.
 During World War I, canned meats were replaced with lightweight preserved meats (salted or dried) to save weight and allow more rations to be carried by soldiers on foot.
 At the beginning of World War II, a number of new field rations were introduced, including the Mountain ration and the Jungle ration.
 Cost-cutting measures by Quartermaster Command officials during the latter part of World War II and the Korean War again saw the predominance of heavy canned C-rations issued to troops, regardless of operating environment or mission.
 During World War II, over 100 million cans of Spam were sent to the Pacific.
 The use of canned wet rations continued through the Vietnam War, with the improved MCI.

 During the Vietnam War, problems with the canned MCI rations become apparent.
 MCI cans were heavy and bulky; they could not fit easily in a uniform pocket and could even cause injury.
 The cans could also corrode in the tropical environment and cause the food to spoil.
 After the food was consumed, the empty cans were difficult to dispose of; the littered cans were sometimes fashioned into booby traps by the enemy.
 Finally, the MCI rations had an estimated shelf life of 24 months at 70 °F, which was found to be inadequate as supply was often interrupted by weather and enemy activity.